oasys/www.oasys.net/.github/README.md

 - create a TFC workspace
 - connect the TFC workspace with the GitHub repository
 - supply environment credentials and initial terraform variables to the workspace
+- add AWS credentials as GitHub secrets to the repository

 Next, apply the terraform configuration to build the infrastructure.